West Virginia’s Will Grier is a pro. He just happens to be in college.

 He returned to a much roomier college football landscape.
 With Baker Mayfield, Sam Darnold and Joshes Allen and Rosen off to the pros, the redshirt senior has space to shine.
 He has completed 71 of 95 passes for 1,117 yards and 14 touchdowns with three interceptions for No. 12 West Virginia (3-0, 1-0 Big 12), which will travel to face No. 25 Texas Tech (3-1, 1-0) this weekend.
 He’s got the second-best passing efficiency rating (230.5) in the nation behind Alabama’s Tua Tagovailoa.

-Grier can be a human highlight real when he wants to.
-The game against Kansas State marked the fifth time in his college career he threw five touchdown passes, including an 82-yard bomb and a slightly more modest 62-yard strike that had the stands at Milan Puskar Stadium shaking just the same.
+Grier can be a human highlight reel when he wants to.
+The game against Kansas State marked the fifth time in his college career he threw five touchdown passes, including an 82-yard bomb and a slightly more modest 62-yard strike that had the stands at Milan Puskar Stadium shaking.

 That’s the stuff that draws ESPN.
 But along with his slingshot of an arm comes a well-honed football mind — Grier had a head start on that, as the son of a football coach — and natural discipline.

 Every day, the quarterback rises with his daughter around 7:30 a.m. in their house tucked away in a Morgantown neighborhood.
-He spends the morning with her, then drives 10 minutes to the stadium to workout, review tape, sit in meetings and get his online graduate classes done, hustling to make it home before his toddler goes to bed.
+He spends the morning with her, then drives 10 minutes to the stadium to work out, review tape, sit in meetings and get his online graduate classes done, hustling to make it home before his toddler goes to bed.

 “I have an opportunity to play this game at the next level and provide for my family, so it’s different than when I was young in college,” Grier said.